UniversalDependencies/docs/_fr/dep/nsubj-pass.md

 La course a été gagnée par le plus jeune participant . \n The race got won by the youngest participant . nsubj:pass(gagnée, participant)
 ~~~

-Currently FrenchSpoken does not use the `nsubj:pass` relation.